Prime Values of the Euler Polynomial: Introduction

 \section{Introduction}

-As early as 1760, Euler was developing the theory of prime values of polynomials.
-In fact, Euler computed a very large table of the primes $p=n^2+1$, see \cite[p.\ 123]{EL00}.
+\hypertarget{S9090} As early as 1760, Euler was developing the theory of prime values of polynomials.
+In fact, Euler computed a very large table of the primes $p=n^2+1$, see {\cite[p.\ 123]{EL1900}}.
 Likely, the prime values of polynomials was studied by other researchers before Euler.
 Later, circa 1910, Landau posed an updated question of the same problem about the primes values of the polynomial $n^2+1$.
 A fully developed conjecture, based on circle methods, was demonstrated about two decades later.
-A survey of the subsequent developments appears in \cite[p.\ 342]{NW00}, \cite[Section 19]{PJ09}, and similar references.